inscopix/inscopix-cnmfe/docs/parameter_tuning.md

 ### Preprocessing
 One of the first steps of the initialization module is to apply a Gaussian filter with width roughly equal to the radius of a cell in pixels.
-This effectively applies a high-pass filter to the movie to make cells pop out in the correlation image, which ultimately makes them easier to identify.
+This effectively make cells pop out in the correlation image, which ultimately makes them easier to identify.
 An example of the effect of using different Gaussian filter sizes is shown below.
+In this case, a Gaussian filter width of 5 produces a crisp correlation image that leads to more identified cells.

 ![Initialization: Gaussian Filter Width](../img/initialization_gaussian_filter.png?raw=true "Initialization: Gaussian Filter Width")